-Now (Working Title), an installation of clepsydrae (water clocks) and sculptural time-keeping devices.
-Rather than understanding time as neatly divisible, linear, and disciplinary -- the project of modernization -- this artwork begins with the premise that contemplative visual art practices can offer an experience of time which is specifically marked by our social engagement with one another.
+Time-keeping devices are always time-producing devices.
+Rather than understanding time as neatly divisible, linear, and disciplinary -- the project of modernization -- this project begins with the premise that certain practices and sculptural objects can offer an experience of an alternative and intimate time, a time which is specifically marked by our social engagement with one another.